CareSuper’s signs on for ‘shared future’ with $1bn fund

 According to the two funds, the announcement follows an extensive due diligence process, with the merger expected to be completed later this year.

-“Both funds recognise our shared focus on putting members first and the importance of providing strong retirement outcomes combined with excellent service and personalised advice to our members,” the chairs commented.
+“Both funds recognise our shared focus on putting members first and the importance of providing strong retirement outcomes combined with excellent service and personalised advice to our members,” the chairs said.

 “CareSuper is a mid-sized fund, so we’re big enough to make a difference, but small enough to care about each of our members.”

-“Members can rest assured they will be kept informed as the merger progresses.”
+“Members can rest assured they will be kept informed as the merger progresses,” they said.

-In November CareSuper and MIESF confirmed that they were exploring a member transfer into CareSuper, announcing they had entered into a heads of agreement.
+In November, CareSuper and MIESF said that they were exploring a member transfer into CareSuper, announcing they had entered into a heads of agreement.

 CareSuper also finalised its merger with Spirit Super in November.